 What can I ask a tenant to prove they really need an emotional support animal?

-The only thing you can ask a tenant for to prove they have an emotional support animal is an ESA letter.
-You can’t ask the tenant-specific questions about their disability or medical history.
+The primary document you can ask a tenant for to prove they have an emotional support animal is an ESA letter signed by a licensed healthcare professional.
+You may separately ask for limited information unrelated to the disability, such as proof that a dog has been vaccinated, but not the tenant’s personal medical history.

 You can, however, get reasonable assurances that the tenant’s emotional support animal won’t create safety issues for other tenants.
 You can ask, for example, if the tenant’s dog has been vaccinated and whether there are any behavioral issues to be aware of.